trangnminh/real-estate-mgt/README.md

 ## Changelogs

+### 19/12/2021 (Trang)

+- All endpoints for Deposit and Meeting work (get all, get one, get by userId or houseId, upsert, delete)
+- Add more endpoints for Rental to be searched by userId or houseId

 ### 17/12/2021 (Phuong)

 - Can update image in s3 by delete and upload more into the same folder